BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 ---

-## Running Traefik 1.x on our cluster
+## Running Traefik on our cluster

-- Now let's deploy the Traefik 1.x controller
+- Now let's deploy the Traefik Ingress controller

 .exercise[